strugee/node-git-clone-or-pull/README.md

 ## Implementations

 * `nodegit` uses NodeGit, the libgit2 bindings for Node.
-Note that this implementation will make a call to NodeGit's `Remote.url()` method which is _synchronous_!
 * `subprocess` is based on spawning `git` subprocesses (which means you need a `git` binary installed).

 Implementation is determined with the following algorithm: